Seam (sewing): Types

 A plain seam is the most common type of machine-sewn seam.
 It joins two pieces of fabric together face-to-face by sewing through both pieces, leaving a seam allowance with raw edges inside the work.
-The seam allowance usually requires some sort of seam finish to prevent raveling.
+The seam allowance usually requires some sort of seam finish, usually an overlock in ready to wear or bias tape in couture sewing, to prevent raveling.

 Either piping or cording may be inserted into a plain seam.